jlink-blog/jlink-blog.github.io/_posts/2017-02-24-functional-tdd-workshop.md

 - tdd
 ---
 Test-Driven development is a technique that's mostly being practiced within the object-oriented development community.
-I've done and teached TDD in many contexts over the last 15+ years but all of it in OO-centric codebases.
+I've done and taught TDD in many contexts over the last 15+ years but all of it in OO-centric codebases.

 Since I'm personally very much interested in functional programming but have